MehmetAzizYirik/MAYGEN/README.md

 ```
 MAYGEN/$ mvn package
 ```
-This command will create jar file named as "MAYGEN-jar-with-dependencies" under target folder.
+This command will create jar file named as "MAYGEN-jar-with-dependencies" under the target folder.

 ## Usage